 Where is Tulum

-If you are wondering where Tulum is, it is situated in Mexico along the Riviera Maya in the Yucatan Peninsular.
+If you are wondering where Tulum is, it is situated in Mexico along the Riviera Maya in the Yucatan Peninsula.
 It is around 130 kilometers from Cancun and takes about one hour and a half in a car to get to Tulum.
 The closest international airport is in Cancun, there is no airport in Tulum.
 But it’s very easy to get from Cancun airport to Tulum, read this.

 Why stay in Tulum

 If you are trying to decide on your next vacation destination Tulum is an easy choice.
 Close to Cancun International Airport Tulum is the Mexican Bali.
 With yoga studios and vegan restaurants on every corner, it is a yogis Mexican dream.